-We're building a brand new system for bringing transaction data feeds into PocketSmith.
-This will allow us to connect to the latest APIs that Yodlee offer, and plug-in other third-party data sources more easily too.
+We're building a brand new system for bringing transaction bank feeds into PocketSmith.
+This will allow us to connect to the latest APIs that Yodlee offer, and plug-in other bank feed sources more easily too.
 This is a large project and we've made very significant progress so far, but still has a fair way to go.

 Updated transaction search interface